-Claim: Google Maps image captures a furtive body disposal.
+Claim: A Google Maps image captured a furtive body disposal.

 Example:[Collected via e-mail, April 2013]

 If you type 52.376552,5.198303 into Google Maps, you will find a man dragging a body into the lake.

 Origins: In April 2013 a meme was spread on the Internet that entering the coordinates 52.376552,5.198303 into Google Maps (a location described in that application as being the